eclipsesource/tabris-js-docs/docs/latest/faq.md

 ### Can I create "modern" (UWP) Windows / Windows Mobile apps with Tabris.js?

 You can with Tabris.js 2.x.
-Tabris.js 3.x currently does not provide free support for the Universal Windows Platform.
+Tabris.js 3.x does not provide support for the Universal Windows Platform.
 If you represent an organization interested in Windows app development based on Tabris.js, please [contact our support](https://tabris.com/contact/).

 ### Does Tabris.js compile JavaScript to native code?